origamisaturn/origamisaturn.github.io/_pages/bungeewing.md

     </figcaption>
 </figure>

-Using reference planes, I create cross-section sketches of the attachment area, and I loft them together.
-One of the lofts between two sketches has many parts due to a difference in the number of sides each sketch has.
-There are many small lofts going from a point to an edge, forming triangular surfaces.
+Using reference planes, I create cross-section sketches of the attachment area and I loft them together.
+Normally I can create a loft between two sketches using only a single feature, but a pair of the sketches here have differing numbers of sides, so for that pair I had to use many small loft features to get the desired result.

 <figure>
     <div class="halfgrid">